vorell/opendeck-deckplus-bash/README.md

  > **Dial rotate:** ~/.scripts/foc-app-adjust-pa.sh %d
  5. The app-adjust-pa.sh requires two parameters, the second being the application name in pulseaudio:
  > **Dial down:** ~/scripts/app-adjust-pa.sh toggle discord
+ 6. If you want text output on the LCD checkmark "Show on key:"